codecurious-bln/basic-curriculum/attendee_tutorial.md

     <h1>Listing attendees</h1>

-Now you need to restart the Rails server process in **Terminal/Command Prompt** through `rails server`.
+Now you need to restart the Rails server process in **Terminal/Command Prompt** by suing **CTRL + C** to sut it down and starting it again through `rails server`.
 To show the attendees you've already added, you need to **update their profiles** as it has to geocode their addresses.

+You might notice that the map sometimes doesn't show up if you don't reload the page.
+That is because of turbolinks.
+There are other solutions but the easiest is to just disable turbolinks:

+1. Remove `gem "turbolinks"` from your Gemfile and run bundle
+2. Remove `"//= require turbolinks"` from **app/assets/javascripts/application.js**.
+3. Remove any `data-turbolinks-track` attributes in your **app/views/layouts/application.html.erb**.

 # What's next?